TedSpinks/play-eks-cluster/docs/aws-credentials.md

 ## 3. Configure the AWS CLI.

-Configure the AWS ClI, entering the 3 access key values when prompted.
+Configure the AWS CLI, entering the 3 access key values when prompted.
 ```shell
 aws configure
 ```